jkwakman/nl-phptherightway/_includes/welcome.md

-# Welcome
+# Welkom

-There's a lot of outdated information on the Web that leads new PHP users astray, propagating bad practices and insecure code. _PHP: The Right Way_ is an easy-to-read, quick reference for PHP popular coding standards, links to authoritative tutorials around the Web and what the contributors consider to be best practices at the present time.
+Er is veel verouderde informatie op het web beschikbaar waardoor nieuwe PHP gebruikers op een dwaalspoor belanden.
+Dit leidt tot het propageren van slechte praktijken en onveilige code.

+_PHP: The Right Way_ is een leesbare en beknopte handleiding voor de PHP best practices, geaccepteerde coding standards en links naar gezeghebbende tutorials op het web.

 _There is no canonical way to use PHP_.
 This website aims to introduce new PHP developers to some topics which they may not discover until it is too late, and aims